CCDzine-Builds/.github/profile/README.md

-# Controlled Chaos Design Builds
+# CCDzine Builds

-A place for projects that I built for general use rather than for personal or client use.
+A place for Controlled Chaos Design projects built for general use rather than for personal or client use.

 My other profile is [@ControlledChaos](https://github.com/ControlledChaos).